 F. Assessing Board and Committee Performance.
-The Board will conduct an annual self-evaluation of its performance and the performance of its individual members and an evaluation of each of the Board committees' performance and the performance of individual members of such committees to determine whether it and its committees are functioning effectively.
-The Board's evaluation will be based, in part, on the Nominating, Corporate Governance and Sustainability Committee's evaluation of the Board, and the self evaluations conducted by each of the Committees.
+The Board will conduct an annual self-evaluation of its performance and an evaluation of each of the Board committees' performance.
+The Board's evaluation will be based, in part, on the Nominating and Corporate Governance Committee's evaluation of the Board, and the self evaluations conducted by each of the Committees.
+In addition, the Board may also elect to conduct an evaluation of the performance of its individual members in such format as the Board selects.

-G. Assessing CEO Performance.
+- G. Assessing CEO Performance.
 The Board believes that the CEO's performance should be evaluated annually and as a regular part of any decision with respect to CEO compensation.
-The Board has delegated the responsibility to the Compensation Committee to evaluate the CEO's performance in the course of approving CEO salary, bonus, and long-term incentives.
+The Board has delegated the responsibility to the Nominating and Corporate Governance Committee to evaluate the CEO's performance in the course of approving CEO salary, bonus, and long-term incentives.
 The Committee is responsible for setting annual and long-term performance goals for the CEO and for evaluating his/her performance against such goals.
-The Committee meets annually with the CEO to receive his/her recommendations concerning such goals and to evaluate his performance against the prior year's goals.

-H. Succession Planning.
+The Committee meets annually with the CEO to receive his/her recommendations concerning such goals and to evaluate his performance against the prior year's goals. - H. Succession Planning.
 The Board plans for the succession to the positions of CEO and other executive officers of the Company.
-The CEO also will provide the Nominating, Corporate Governance and Sustainability Committee with an assessment of persons considered to be potential successors to executive officer positions and a review of any development plans recommended for such potential successors.
-The results of these reports will be reported to and discussed with the Board.

-I. Business Conduct and Ethics.
+The CEO also will provide the Nominating and Corporate Governance Committee with an assessment of persons considered to be potential successors to executive officer positions and a review of any development plans recommended for such potential successors.
+The results of these reports will be reported to and discussed with the Board. - I. Business Conduct and Ethics.
 The Board believes that, in order to maintain the highest ethical, legal, and socially responsible standards of conduct, the Company should maintain appropriate codes of business conduct and ethics regarding, among other things: (i) conflicts of interest, (ii) corporate opportunities, (iii) confidentiality, (iv) fair dealing, (v) protection and proper use of Company assets, (vi) compliance with laws, rules, and regulations, and (vii) such other matters as the Board deems appropriate.
 Such codes also will include standards of conduct reasonably applicable to designated persons, including the CEO and the senior financial officers, designed to promote: (i) honest and ethical conduct, (ii) full, fair, accurate, timely, and understandable disclosure in the periodic reports, proxy statements, and other filings under the Exchange Act that are required to be filed by the Company, and (iii) compliance with applicable governmental rules and regulations.